aravind-selvam/bikeshare-company-analysis/README.md

 ### Ride Traffic based on each hour
 ![Ride_time](https://user-images.githubusercontent.com/97881558/160365673-1e7ee5ba-7fc9-456d-b179-fda15b446f68.png)
-So our business objective is to covert casual users to annual members, so we focus our analysis on casual users, Looks like casual users are crowded in evening time around 5pm-6PM , So we can plan marketing campaign during that time, but which have to choose the correct day of the week.
+So our business objective is to convert casual users to annual members, so we focus our analysis on casual users, Looks like casual users are crowded in evening time around 5pm-6PM , So we can plan marketing campaign during that time, but which have to choose the correct day of the week.

 ### Ride traffic based on each day
 ![Ride_Day](https://user-images.githubusercontent.com/97881558/160369104-39d10833-81f7-4f54-9536-f080088a12c5.png)